-Proposals to the intramural program are managed through the EMSL User Portal and are organized in two tiers according to the scope of work proposed, duration and funding level.
+Proposals to the intramural program are managed through the EMSL User Portal and are organized in two tiers according to the scope of work proposed, duration, and funding level.

-- Dash proposals: work scope should be accomplished within 6 months and not exceed \$50K. - Developer proposals: work scope should be accomplished within 24 months and not exceed \$250K per year.
+- Dash proposals: work scope should be accomplished within 6 months and not exceed \$60K. - Developer proposals: work scope should be accomplished within 24 months and not exceed \$250K per year.

-Dash proposals may be submitted in response to calls published approximately 3 times a year.
-Concepts are screened by the CSO, SAL's and IRPL's and invitations for full proposals issued.
-Full proposals and are reviewed internally and selected for funding by the chief science officer (CSO) and the relevant science area and integrated research platform (IRP) leaders.
+Dash proposals may be submitted in response to calls published approximately three times a year.
+Concepts are screened by the CSO, SALs, and IRPLs, and invitations for full proposals issued.
+Full proposals are reviewed internally and selected for funding by the CSO and the relevant SALs and IRPLs.

-Developer proposals must be submitted in response to an annual call for proposals that outlines focused topics designed to advance EMSL's science and technology roadmap as presented in the 2021 EMSL Strategic Science Plan and the supporting Research Area Roadmaps.
-The annual call will consist of two review phases to first screen one-page whitepapers, followed by peer review of full proposals.
-Whitepapers will be screened by the CSO and the science area leaders for relevance to the EMSL roadmap and responsiveness to the call topics.
-The PIs for selected whitepapers will be invited to submit full proposals that will be evaluated for technical approach by the IRP leaders and peer-reviewed by a panel composed of PNNL staff and EMSL's Science & Technology Advisory Committee (STAC), using the intramural S&T program review criteria.
-The review panel's written comments and scores will be reviewed by the CSO and science area leaders, and final decisions will be made based on scientific and technical merit, prioritization related to the goals and timelines of the EMSL science and technology roadmap, and the need to support a balanced portfolio of projects to advance each element of the roadmap.
+Developer proposals must be submitted in response to an annual call for proposals that outlines focused topics designed to advance EMSL's S&T roadmap as presented in the 2021 EMSL Strategic Science Plan, the FY 2023 addendums that clarify some aspects of the strategy, the December 2023 Strategic Science Objectives concrete outcomes, and the supporting Research Area Roadmaps.
+The annual call will consist of two review phases to first screen one-page white papers, followed by peer review of full proposals.
+White papers will be screened by the CSO and the SALs for relevance to the EMSL roadmap and responsiveness to the call topics.
+The PIs for selected white papers will be invited to submit full proposals that will be evaluated for technical approach by the IRPLs and peer-reviewed by a panel composed of PNNL staff and EMSL's Science & Technology Advisory Committee (STAC), using the Intramural S&T Program review criteria.
+The review panel's written comments and scores will be reviewed by the CSO and SALs, and final decisions will be made based on scientific and technical merit, prioritization related to the goals and timelines of the EMSL S&T roadmap (with revisions noted above), and the need to support a balanced portfolio of projects to advance each element of the roadmap.
 The timeline for Developer proposals will typically be a call for proposals issued each spring, with accepted projects starting in early October.
 Proposals are submitted to NEXUS and archived.

-Whitepapers and proposals must follow a proscribed format and length requirement using templates made available on EMSL's SharePoint site.
-The requested funding support should allocate sufficient resources for sharing the results, including open literature publication, intellectual property commercialization activities, etc. and may include equipment purchases up to \$50K.
+White papers and proposals must follow proscribed format and length requirements using templates made available on EMSL's SharePoint site.
+The requested funding support should allocate sufficient resources for sharing the results, including open literature publication, intellectual property commercialization activities, etc. and may include equipment purchases up to \$140K.